-Permanent losses of tidal marsh, designated as HAPC for summer flounder, would be mitigated at a 3:1 ratio through the restoration of these habitat types within the watershed.
+Permanent losses of tidal marsh, designated as HAPC for summer flounder, would be mitigated at a 3:1 ratio through the restoration of these habitat types within the watershed (for permittee-responsible mitigation) or a 1:1 ratio (for mitigation purchased through mitigation bank credits).
 As noted above, the acreage would be identified through additional surveys prior to EFH consultation with NOAA Fisheries Greater Atlantic Regional Fisheries Office.
 NMFS and NJDEP Fish and Wildlife will likely place restrictions on the scheduling of in-water activities to protect fisheries, which will be determined through coordination with both agencies during permitting of the Proposed Action.
 Additionally, the Proposed Action would not create a physical barrier to fish movement and will not adversely affect migrating fish.
 In order to ensure that migrating fish are not impacted, no construction operations in open water would take place from January 1 to June 30.
+Trestle pile installation is permitted to occur between January 1 and June 1 with bubble curtains and additional mitigation measures in place as described under Special-status Species below.
 No further mitigation is necessary.